tier4/ars408_driver/README.md

   - If this parameter is set to false (default value), the driver will publish output after receiving a complete cycle of sequential data from the CAN data topic.
   - If this parameter is set to true, the driver will publish output every time data is received from the CAN data topic.
 - `size_x`
-  - The assumed x-axis size of output objects. [m]
+  - The assumed x-axis size of output objects [m].
+The default parameter is 1.8, which derive from distance resolution measuring of ARS408 for far range.
 - `size_y`
-  - The assumed y-axis size of output objects. [m]
+  - The assumed y-axis size of output objects [m].
+The default parameter is 1.8, which derive from distance resolution measuring of ARS408 for far range.

 ### launcher